How to go from being a gatekeeper to being a quality coach

 Buy in will skyrocket if you give people a chance to be involved in the planning.

 Former chef turned software testing expert Kat Obring brings 20 years of experience from Disney, Anaplan, and Accenture.
-She coaches testers and advises managers on testing strategy.
+She offers quality leadership coaching and training courses.

 Explore MoT